-- Grant Hardy, “The King James Bible and the Future of Missionary Work,” By Common Consent, last modified 15 February 2011.
+Grant Hardy, “The King James Bible and the Future of Missionary Work,” By Common Consent (blog), 15 February 2011.
 Latter-day Saint university professor Grant Hardy examines the increasing difficulty LDS missionaries face bringing the King James Version of the Bible into English-speaking homes that are used to modern translations.

-- My notes to D&C lesson 15 on the Joseph Smith Translation go into greater depth on the history and meaning of the JST.
+Doctrine and Covenants lesson 15 goes into greater depth on the history and meaning of the Joseph Smith Translation.

 Bruce Terry, Professor of Biblical Studies at Ohio Valley University, maintains a web page with list of some of the more important textual variants between New Testament manuscripts: “A Student’s Guide to New Testament Textual Variants.”

 For a very accessible and easy-to-read introduction to the differences between early manuscripts of the New Testament, I highly recommend Bart Ehrman’s book Misquoting Jesus: The Story Behind Who Changed the Bible And Why (New York: HarperSanFrancisco, 2005).
 Ehrman is one of the leading scholars on the text of the New Testament.
 You can read his book online for free at the link above, or purchase it in print or for Kindle for less than $20 at Amazon.com.

 Bart Ehrman gave the following lecture at Loyola Marymount University on 24 January 2013.
 His topic was “What Kind of a Text is the King James Bible?
 Manuscripts, Translation, and the Legacy of the KJV.”
 (Skip to 9:33 to get to his remarks.)